-Leaving school and preparing for the future
+Leaving school and preparing for adulthood

-For young people with an EHC Plan, a review meeting will take place in Year 9 (age 13/14) where plans are made for them leaving school and beginning adult life; looking particularly at a young person's education, health and social care needs and outcomes they will achieve to help prepare them for adult life.
+For young people with an EHC Plan, a review meeting will take place in Year 9 (age 13/14) where plans are made for them leaving school and beginning adult life; looking particularly at a young person's education, health and social care needs and outcomes they will achieve to help prepare them for adulthood.
 Find more information about leaving school and preparing for the future.

 Gateshead Council's Family Information Directory

 The directory includes a Local Offer section with information about the advice, support and services available for young people with SEN or a disability and their parents/carers.

 Local and national organisations that provide help and support can be found in the booklet below.
 You can also search www.ourGateshead.org